-If your child has a problem affecting the intestines, he or she may need a stoma (opening).
-A stoma provides a new way for stool and mucus to leave the body from the intestines.
+If your child has a problem affecting the intestines, he or she may need a stoma.
+A stoma is an opening.
+It gives a new way for stool and mucus to leave the body from the intestines.
 It’s important to help care for your child’s stoma at home and to help your child adjust to having a stoma.

-An illness that affects the intestines (such as ulcerative colitis).
+An illness that affects the intestines, such as ulcerative colitis

-An injury or surgery that affected the intestines.
+An injury or surgery that affected the intestines

 Before you and your child leave the hospital, you’ll be given home care instructions.
 You’ll need to help your child care for the stoma and the skin around it.
+Follow all instructions given by your child’s healthcare provider.
+Make sure to:

-This means keeping the stoma and the skin clean.
-It also means protecting the skin from moisture and contact with stool.
+Keep the stoma and the skin clean.
+Protect the skin from moisture and contact with stool.
 This helps to prevent skin soreness and breakdown.
-Follow all instructions given by your child’s health care provider.

 Keep extra care supplies for your child’s stoma at home and at school.

 Contact the healthcare provider right away if your child has any of the following:

 Skin around the stoma that is red, oozing, bleeding, or broken

 Skin around the stoma that itches, stings, or has white spots

 Stoma that swells, changes color, or bleeds without stopping